By Bridget Gleeson, BudgetTravel.com

 Let's say it together now: no foreign transaction fees.
 That means you won't be charged extra for using your card anywhere overseas, a crucial benefit for international travelers.
 The Chase Sapphire Preferred also lets you turn your points into miles with a 1:1 exchange into Continental/United Airlines and British Airways.
 The introductory offer is tempting: spend $3,000 in the first three months and you'll earn 50,000 miles.
 Annual fee after first year - $95

 Starwood Preferred Guest/American Express

-Best for: Hotel connoisseurs and travelers to Latin America
+: Hotel connoisseurs and travelers to Latin America

 Always wanted to stay at the W Barcelona or the St. Regis New York?
 Starpoints earned on this card can be redeemed at over 1,000 hotels in nearly 100 countries.
 The first time you use your card, you'll earn 10,000 Starpoints, enough for a free night at a 4-star property You can also transfer your Starpoints on a 1:1 basis into more than 30 frequent flier programs.
 Travelers to Central and South America win especially big with this card - Starpoints are instantly doubled if you transfer them into LAN's frequent flier program.
 Annual fee after first year - $65

 Do you put more than $2,000 a month on your credit card?
 This program will triple your points when you buy a plane ticket and double your points when you spend on gas and groceries.
 Because the annual fee is on the steep side, this card is a much better deal if you rack up a lot of charges on your card each month.
 Your earned points never expire; use them on any airline, anytime, by reserving a flight through American Express Travel, or transfer them into your preferred frequent flyer program.
 Annual fee after first year - $175